Luis Daniel Muñiz

-Luis Daniel Muñiz Cortés (born July 7, 1974 in Moca, Puerto Rico) is a Puerto Rican politician and senator.
+Luis Daniel Muñiz Cortés (born July 7, 1974) is a Puerto Rican politician and senator.
 He has been a member of the Senate of Puerto Rico since 2004.

 Early years and studies

 Luis Daniel Muñiz was born July 7, 1974, on Moca, Puerto Rico.
 He studied elementary and high school in the city of Moca.
-In 1999, he started studying at the Interamerican University of Puerto Rico, where he received his bachelor's degree in secondary education with a major in history and social studies.
+In 1999, he started studying at the Interamerican University of Puerto Rico Aguadilla Campus, where he received his bachelor's degree in secondary education with a major in history and social studies.
 Muñiz then went on to study at Holyoke Community College in Holyoke, Massachusetts.
 He then finished his master's degree in administration and supervision from Phoenix University.

 Professional career

 Muñiz has worked for the Department of Family of the Government of Puerto Rico.
 He also worked as a history teacher for the Puerto Rico Department of Education and as service coordinator for the Puerto Rico House of Representatives on his district.